AnonymousPlanet/thgtoa/guide.md

 -   Adapt your language/writing to the identity to not raise suspicions and lower your chances of being fingerprinted by online platforms.
 Be especially careful with using pedantic words and figures of speech/quotes that could allow some people to guess your writing is very similar to that person with this Twitter handle or this Reddit user.

--   Consider using the recommended too

--   ls on <https://privacytools.io/> for your various purposes.
+-   Consider using the recommended tools on <https://privacytools.io/> for your various purposes.

 Note: If you're having trouble finding an Exit node in the country of your choice you can force using specific countries for Exit Nodes (and therefore exit countries) on Tor by editing the torrc file on the Whonix Gateway or even the Tor Browser: